metaname/certbot-dns-metaname/README.md

 ## Usage

 The first time you use the `dns-metaname` plugin it will ask you for the path to your `metaname.ini` credentials file.
-To skip this interactive prompt add the `--metaname-dns-credentials` option to your invocations of `certbot`.
+To skip this interactive prompt add the `--metaname-dns-credentials` option to your invocations of `certbot`, passing it the path to `metaname.ini`.

 For instance, if you have `example.com` configured for DNS hosting in your Metaname account, a certificate for `www.example.com` can be requested from Let's Encrypt with `certbot`: